adamwexler01/SoccerScores/README.md

 # Running Script

 To run the script, you will need to install ruby to your machine.
 Go to the directory that holds the information, which will probably be SoccerScores.
-Then type in the following command: Ruby ESPNData.rb.
+Then type in the following command: Ruby ESPNdata.rb.

 # Outputs